Destr06184/MidnightFuel/README.md

     *   **Disable for this page:** Whitelists the current website, disabling the dark theme only for it.
     *   **Enable Detailed Mode:** Switches from the default "Gentle Mode" to the more powerful "Detailed Mode" for the current site.

-## 🛠How It Works: The Dual-Mode Engine
+## How It Works: The Dual-Mode Engine

 Understanding the two modes helps you get the most out of MidnightFuel: